schafdog/RDM/README.md

 Code for toggling display mirroring is taken from https://github.com/fcanas/mirror-displays.

 Requires macOS 10.10 or higher for running, Xcode 10 for building.
 For older systems use the original version.
+To install this application, simply run `./install` in the project root directory.
+If you want to specify the installation path, set `$RDM_PATH` variable.
+The default installation path is `/Applications`.
 Tested in macOS 10.15.6 with Xcode 11.4.